EU AI Act 2026: What Businesses Must Know Before August

 What the EU AI Act Actually Requires

+The EU AI Act classifies AI systems into four risk tiers and imposes specific obligations on each, with the August 2026 deadline affecting transparency rules that touch nearly every business using AI.
 The Act classifies AI systems into four risk categories: unacceptable risk (banned), high risk (heavily regulated), limited risk (transparency obligations), and minimal risk (largely unregulated).
 Most business AI falls into the limited or high-risk categories.

 The August 2026 deadline focuses on two areas that affect nearly every business using AI.